Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 He read Christopher McDowell’s “Born to Run” book and, like Earth Runners, was inspired by the minimalist footwear of the Tarahumara Indians.

 SOM, short for Sense of Motion, manufactures one pair of shoes at a time at the company’s factory in Montrose, Colorado, making just about 35 pairs a week.
-The brand’s barefoot-inspired shoes match the natural shape of the foot and have wide toe boxes and zero-drop soles.
+The brand’s barefoot-inspired shoes match the foot’s natural shape and have wide toe boxes and zero-drop soles.

-Aside from its technical shoes, SOM Footwear also has casual sneakers available on its website.
+Aside from its technical shoes, SOM Footwear also has casual sneakers on its website.

 28. Mohop: Innovative, Eco-Friendly Fashion Footwear